cvdigitalai/katecheo/README.md

 In the future we intend to:

-- Extend our knowledge base search methodology (e.g., to use bigrams and TF-IDF)
+- Extend our knowledge base search methodology (e.g., to use bigrams and/or more sophisticated language models)
 - Enable usage of a wider variety of pre-trained models (BERT, XLNet, etc.)
-- Explore other topic matching/modeling techniques to remove our NER model dependency (non-negative matrix factorization and/or latent dirichlet allocation)
+- Allow users to dynamically switch similarity thresholds and/or comprehension models

 ## Citing